Signs of the time: Melonic theories over diverse number systems

 The full Green's function can be expressed as \eqn{GEV}{ G^{a_2b_2c_2,a_1b_1c_1}(t) = \langle \psi^{a_2b_2c_2}(t) \psi^{a_1b_1c_1}(0) \rangle \,, } where $\langle \dots \rangle$ is understood as being defined in terms of a Euclidean path integral based on the real action \eno{KTfull}.
-Keeping in mind that $\psi^{abc}$ is itself real, we have \eqn{GEVconj}{ G^{a_2b_2c_2,a_1b_1c_1}(t)^* = \langle \psi^{a_1b_1c_1}(0) \psi^{a_2b_2c_2}(t) \rangle = \sigma_\psi G^{a_2b_2c_2,a_1b_1c_1}(t) \,. } Recalling that $\Omega^{ab}$ has real entries when $\sigma_\Omega = 1$ and imaginary entries when $\sigma_\Omega = -1$, we conclude that \eqn{Gconj}{ G(t)^* = \sigma_\psi \sigma_\Omega G(t) = \sgn(-1) G(t) = G(-t) \,. } The second equality of \eno{Gconj} relies on the sign identity deduced from \eno{KTOsym}: \eqn{UVsign}{ \sigma_\psi \sigma_\Omega = \sgn(-1) \,. } We will refer to this identity as the ultraviolet sign constraint because it was forced on us by analysis of the free theory even before we add the relevant interaction term.
-Plugging the infrared ansatz \eno{SDsoln} into \eno{Gconj}, we see that $b^* = b \sgn(-1)$, or equivalently \eqn{bSquared}{ b^2 \sgn(-1) > 0 \,. } In other words, $b$ is a fourth root of unity times a positive number, and it is real if $\sgn$ is even and imaginary if $\sgn$ is odd.
+Keeping in mind that $\psi^{abc}$ is itself real and that we are working in Euclidean space, we have \eqn{GEVconj}{ G^{a_2b_2c_2,a_1b_1c_1}(t)^* = \langle \psi^{a_1b_1c_1}(0) \psi^{a_2b_2c_2}(-t) \rangle = \sigma_\psi G^{a_2b_2c_2,a_1b_1c_1}(-t) \,. } Recalling that $\Omega^{ab}$ has real entries when $\sigma_\Omega = 1$ and imaginary entries when $\sigma_\Omega = -1$, we conclude that \eqn{Gconj}{ G(t)^* = \sigma_\psi \sigma_\Omega G(-t) = \sgn(-1) G(-t) = G(t) \,. } The second equality of \eno{Gconj} relies on the sign identity deduced from \eno{KTOsym}: \eqn{UVsign}{ \sigma_\psi \sigma_\Omega = \sgn(-1) \,. } We will refer to this identity as the ultraviolet sign constraint because it was forced on us by analysis of the free theory even before we add the relevant interaction term.
+By comparing the infrared ansatz \eno{SDsoln} with \eno{Gconj}, we see that $b$ is real.